aparojasri/aerospace_machine_learning/README.md

-# aerospace-data\_analytics

-Propeller Performance Prediction Using Machine Learning
+# Propeller Performance Prediction Using Machine Learning

-Project Overview:
+### Project Overview

-This project aims to develop a machine learning pipeline for predicting the performance of aircraft propellers using data from the UIUC Propeller Database.
-We leveraged data preprocessing, feature engineering, hyperparameter tuning, and model deployment to create an efficient, real-time prediction API.
+This project presents a complete, end-to-end machine learning pipeline for predicting the aerodynamic performance of small-scale aircraft propellers.
+Traditional methods like wind-tunnel testing or CFD are expensive and time-consuming.
+This project builds a fast and accurate **data-driven surrogate model** using the canonical UIUC Propeller Database.

-Data Sources:

-* Experimental Data: Measurements of propeller performance (e.g., thrust, power, efficiency) across different test conditions.
-* Geometric Data: Propeller blade dimensions and physical characteristics.
- Steps Involved:

-1. Data Loading and Preprocessing:

-   * Loaded experimental and geometric data from multiple volumes.
-   * Merged these datasets based on common keys.
-   * Cleaned and standardized the data to remove duplicates and handle missing values.

-2. Feature Engineering:

-   * Created physics-based features like blade loading, power coefficient, and log-transformed coefficients to capture key aerodynamic relationships.
-   * Added derived features like solidity and advance ratio squared for better predictive power.

-3. Exploratory Data Analysis (EDA):

-   * Conducted scatter plots, correlation heatmaps, and pairplots to understand relationships between features and target variables.
-   * Used statistical summaries to assess the quality and distribution of the data.

-4. Model Training and Optimization:

-   * Employed Gradient Boosting Regressor (GBR) for robust and interpretable predictions.
-   * Performed hyperparameter tuning using Optuna to find the optimal model configuration.
-   * Saved the trained model pipeline for deployment.

-5. Deployment Preparation:

-   * Developed a FastAPI application for real-time model predictions.
-   * Implemented data validation using Pydantic to ensure input consistency.
-   * Created structured endpoints for seamless integration with other systems.

-6. Testing and Debugging:

-   * Resolved common issues like file path mismatches, missing dependencies, and data type conflicts to ensure a smooth deployment.
-Key Outcomes:

-* Accurate Predictions: Achieved high model accuracy on test data, with optimized hyperparameters.
-* Reusable Pipeline: Created a flexible pipeline that can be easily adapted to other propeller datasets.
-* Real-time Inference: Built a FastAPI backend for efficient, scalable predictions.

-Potential Extensions:
+The pipeline integrates classical aerodynamic principles with modern machine learning techniques to forecast key performance metrics—**Thrust Coefficient (Cₜ), Power Coefficient (Cₚ), and Efficiency (η)**—directly from a propeller's geometry and operating conditions.

+The final, trained model is deployed via a **REST API using FastAPI and Docker**, making it a scalable, real-time tool ready for integration into engineering design and optimization workflows.

+---
+### Key Features & Outcomes

+* **High Predictive Accuracy:** Achieved an **R² > 0.98** and **MAE < 0.005** on the held-out test data using an Optuna-tuned Gradient Boosting Regressor.
+The model's low bias and uniform error were validated with Predicted vs. Actual and Residual plots.
+* **Physics-Informed Feature Engineering:** Demonstrated the importance of domain knowledge by creating high-impact features like **Advance Ratio (J)**, **Solidity (σ)**, and **Blade Loading**, which were proven to be the most influential predictors through SHAP analysis.
+* **Reproducible ML Pipeline:** The entire workflow—from data cleaning and feature scaling to polynomial expansion and modeling—is encapsulated in a single, professional `scikit-learn` pipeline, ensuring full reproducibility.
+* **Scalable Deployment:** The trained model is serialized with `joblib` and served via a **FastAPI** application with Pydantic data validation.
+The entire application is containerized with **Docker** for portable, scalable, real-time inference.
+* **In-depth Exploratory Data Analysis (EDA):** The project includes a comprehensive analysis of the UIUC dataset, using histograms, scatter plots, pairplots, and correlation heatmaps to uncover key aerodynamic trends and guide the modeling process.

+---
+### Technologies & Libraries Used

+* **Programming Language:** Python 3.9+
+* **Data Science Stack:** pandas, NumPy, scikit-learn
+* **Visualization:** Matplotlib, Seaborn
+* **Hyperparameter Tuning:** Optuna
+* **Model Interpretation:** SHAP
+* **API & Deployment:** FastAPI, Docker, joblib

+---
+### Future Work

-* Integration with a front-end application for real-time performance visualization.
+* **Frontend Integration:** Develop a web-based front-end application (e.g., using Streamlit or React) to provide a user-friendly interface for real-time performance visualization.
-* Deployment to a cloud environment for scalability.
+* **Cloud Deployment:** Deploy the containerized application to a cloud service like AWS, Google Cloud, or Heroku for enhanced scalability and accessibility.
-* Additional model tuning to improve efficiency and reduce latency.
+* **Advanced Modeling:** Explore more advanced models or ensemble techniques to further improve prediction accuracy and reduce inference latency.